dkfriend07/test-smart-tutorial/source/index.html.md

 Index.html will be re-directed to following a successful authorization.
 This file is the entry point to the application.

 The other content you see in the source folder is the site for this tutorial.
-We used [Slate](https://github.com/lord/slate).
+We used <a href="https://github.com/lord/slate" target="_blank">Slate</a>.

 #GitHub Pages